LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->split(find::string)

-   This method returns an array with elements created by breaking up the string on the specified string.
+   Returns an array with elements created by breaking up the string on the specified string.
 If an empty string is specified, each element of the array is a single character of the string.

 .. member:: string->values()

-   This method returns an array, each element of which is one character of the string.
+   Returns an array, each element of which is one character of the string.

 .. member:: string->keys()

-   This method returns a ``generateSeries`` from 1 to the length of the string, or an empty ``generateSeries`` if the string is empty.
+   Returns a ``generateSeries`` from 1 to the length of the string, or an empty ``generateSeries`` if the string is empty.

 Split a String Into an Array